gmc-code/PC-microbit-micropython/docs/breadboards/Piezo_Buzzer_and_music.rst

 ----------------------------------------

 | An individual note is specified thus: ``NOTE[octave][:duration]``.
-| Notes are the letters a to g.
-Lower case or upper case are the same.
+| Notes are the letters "a" to "g".
+"R" is a rest.
+Lower case or upper case are the same. eg. "a" and "A"
+| Accidentals (flats and sharps) are denoted by the b (flat - a lower case b) and # (sharp - a hash symbol).
+| For example, ``Ab`` is A-flat and ``C#`` is C-sharp.
 | If the octave is left out it defaults to 4 (containing middle C).
 | If the duration is left out it defaults to 4 (a crotchet).
-| For example, ``a2:4`` refers to the note “A” in octave 2 that lasts for four ticks (a tick is an arbitrary length of time defined by a tempo setting function).
+| For example, ``a4:8`` refers to the note "A" in octave 4 that lasts for eight ticks (a tick is an arbitrary length of time defined by a tempo setting function).
 If the note name R is used then it is treated as a rest (silence).
-| Accidentals (flats and sharps) are denoted by the b (flat - a lower case b) and # (sharp - a hash symbol).
-| For example, ``Ab`` is A-flat and ``C#`` is C-sharp.
 | The octave and duration parameters are states that carry over to subsequent notes until re-specified.
 | The tempo can be set using ``music.set_tempo(ticks=4, bpm=120)``